 #2 Stress-Free When You Sell Your Property

-Once we are ready to purchase another home, we need to ensure that we have sufficient cash in hand as well to pay for a minimum of 5% of our downpayment in cash and any other property-related costs we may incur in cash.
+Do note that once we are ready to purchase another home, we need to ensure that we have sufficient cash in hand as well to pay for a minimum of 5% of our downpayment in cash and any other property-related costs we may incur in cash.

 #4 Benefit From The Relatively Good Interest Rate Beyond The Full Retirement Sum

 This can be a rather niche scenario – for those of us who are under 55 and have already hit the Full Retirement Sum (FRS) within our Special Account.
-We would be unable to tap on the Retirement Sum Topping Up (RSTU) Scheme, we can always refund our CPF OA to pour more funds into CPF to earn the very stable 2.5% return per annum.
+We would be unable to tap on the Retirement Sum Topping Up (RSTU) Scheme to top up our Special Account (SA).

 For those above 55, of course, we should continue to tap on the RSTU to a maximum of the Enhanced Retirement Sum (ERS) instead.
 This will earn us 4.0% per annum as well as provide tax benefits.
 Also, for anyone above 55, any funds that we top-up to our CPF OA via Voluntary Housing Refund will first be used to meet our FRS within our Retirement Account.
 Only after we hit the FRS will our Voluntary Housing Refunds go into our OA.

 As buying a home is costly and typically involves a lot of time and effort, we do not want to make a costly mistake or waste our energies only to realise we cannot afford to sell or buy a new home at the last minute.
 At the same time, we can make use of the CPF Voluntary Housing Refund scheme to grow our savings that we’ve already set aside for a home purchase to grow at a risk-free 2.5% within our CPF OA.